codegen¶

 The specified exogenous inputs to the system.
 These should be functions of time and the order does not matter.

-See the docstring of the generated function for more details.
+By default the argument order of the generated function is

 Generates a numerical function which can evaluate the right hand side of the first order ordinary differential equations from a system described by one of the following three symbolic forms: